XpiritBV/ContainerWorkshop-Docs/Lab13-AzDOPipelines.md

-//TODO: use new code

-# Lab 8 - Azure DevOps Build and release pipelines
+# Lab 13 - Azure DevOps Build and release pipelines

 Goals for this lab:
 - Create build pipeline to build images